talon-one/talon_one.rb/docs/IntegrationApi.md

 end

 api_instance = TalonOne::IntegrationApi.new
-body = TalonOne::MultipleCustomerProfileIntegrationRequest.new # MultipleCustomerProfileIntegrationRequest |
+body = TalonOne::MultipleCustomerProfileIntegrationRequest.new # MultipleCustomerProfileIntegrationRequest | body
 opts = {
-  silent: 'yes' # String | Possible values: `yes` or `no`. - `yes`: Increases the perfomance of the API call by returning a 204 response. - `no`: Returns a 200 response that contains essential data such as the updated customer profiles and session-related information.
+  silent: 'yes' # String | Possible values: `yes` or `no`. - `yes`: Increases the perfomance of the API call by returning a 204 response. - `no`: Returns a 200 response that contains the updated customer profiles.
 }

 begin